mrdbourke/pytorch-apple-silicon/README.md

 **Requirements:**
 * Apple Silicon Mac (M1, M1 Pro, M1 Max, M1 Ultra, etc).
 * macOS 12.3+ (PyTorch will work on previous versions but the GPU on your Mac won't get used, this means slower code).

+**What you'll finish with:**

+An environment ready to code with various data science and machine learning packages, including a version of PyTorch that's able to use your Mac's GPU for (hopefully) faster computing.

 ### Steps